-This year, the Commonwealth faced the significant barrier of an unbalanced TANF budget.
+During SFY 2004, the Commonwealth faced the significant barrier of an unbalanced TANF budget.
 Virginia receives a yearly block grant of slightly more than \$158 million.
 Unspent amounts remain in reserve for the Commonwealth in future years.
 In the initial stages of the block grant, Virginia developed a considerable surplus of funds attributed to the precipitous decline in TANF caseloads.
 Programs were then funded with the surplus amount.
 To balance the TANF budget for SFY 05, \$34 million had to be cut from TANF funds.
-Mandatory programs were funded in the budget, as well as certain other programs.
-A competitive grant process has been initiated for the remaining TANF funded programs, and awards are expected to be made in the fall of 2004.
+Mandatory programs were funded in the budget.
+Several of the programs listed in this document were not funded in the State Budget for SFY 05-06.
+A competitive grant process was initiated for these programs, and awards were made in the fall of 2004.